 Container overlap detection

 The container holds the products selected for a promotion rule.
 An overlap of the products or categories specified in those containers can lead to performance issues.
-The detection mechanism performs validations and displays the error if overlapping is found.
+The detection mechanism performs validations and displays an error if an overlap is found.

 Search